Prof Peter Ashwin

 Current research projects include the mathematical modelling of paleoclimate transitions, molecular networks, phase change materials in data storage media, using heteroclinic networks to model functional dynamics in neural and other biomedical systems and tipping points in nonautonomous systems with applications in climate and finance; for more detail see my publications.

-Since 2012 I have been leading the EPSRC network CliMathNet with Prof Chris Budd (Bath) and since 2015 am leading a new EPSRC network "mathematics for living with environmental change" programme ReCoVER with Prof Tim Lenton (Exeter).
-I am Exeter coordinator of the EU Marie Curie ITN programme "CRITICS" (overall coordination, Imperial College London) looking at mathematics and applications of critical transitions, running 2015-2019.
-I am Co-I for a Leverhulme-funded project on ER-organelle interaction (PI: Imogen Sparkes) since 2015.
-I am Co-I for the EPSRC-funded "Centre for Predictive Modelling in Healthcare" launched in 2016 at Exeter, and the Exeter coordinator of the EU funded "TIPES: Tipping points in the Earth System" that launched in 2019.
-I am PI of the EPSRC funded project "Applied Nonlinear Nonautonomous Systems: Theory, Methods and Applications" starting 2020.
+In 2012 I was a co-founder of the "Maths for Climate" network CliMathNet with EPSRC funding.
+This continues as an international network of researchers interested in developing and applying cuttiing-edge mathematics and statistics to the Climate system.
+During 2015-2018 I led the research network ReCoVER with Prof Tim Lenton (Exeter).
+I was Exeter coordinator of the EU Marie Curie ITN programme "CRITICS" looking at mathematics and applications of critical transitions (2015-2019).
+I was Co-I for a Leverhulme-funded project on ER-organelle interaction (PI: Imogen Sparkes) since 2015.
+I was Co-I for the EPSRC-funded "Centre for Predictive Modelling in Healthcare" (2016-2020), and the Exeter coordinator of the EU funded "TIPES: Tipping points in the Earth System" that launched in 2019.
+I am currently PI of the EPSRC funded project "Applied Nonlinear Nonautonomous Systems: Theory, Methods and Applications" starting 2020 and am the Exeter PI for the EU Marie Curie ITN programme "CriticalEarth" running 2021-2025.

 I am currently teaching: